Alice: "I don't know what you mean by 'glory.'"

 What claims ordinary language sentences should/shouldn't,do/don't commit us to are not known implicitly.
 They must be accounted for theoretically.

-These supposed "mere descriptions" from OLPOLP philosophers are often just expedient theories of how something in the world works.
+These supposed "mere descriptions" from philosophers are often just expedient theories of how something in the world works.
 Sometimes they are empirical and need evidence, sometimes they are empirical and don't need evidence (because they are so obvious), and sometimes they are synoptic/prescriptive accounts of how language should be viewed to work.
 Here's an example: Quine (another philosopher who puts pragmatics before semantics) gives the example of "sakes" as a word that takes the grammatical form of a singular term but does not refer to anything.
 There are no "sakes" to be accounted for.
 Did we automatically know that there weren't "sakes" by virtue of knowing how to say "for Pete's sake"?
 Is that question "nonsense"?
 Is Quine giving a theory of how our words should be viewed?
-I think he is and so is every OLPOLP philosopher who prompts us to focus on the ordinary use of a word to circumnavigate a philosophical problem.
+I think he is and so is every philosopher who prompts us to focus on the ordinary use of a word to circumnavigate a philosophical problem.
 The theory is still a theory whether we got it from observations about ordinary language or from philosophical accounts after the fact.
-There is no theory-free observations of language that philosophy is entitled to.
+We cannot know all there is to know about the application of a concept merely by looking at its current use because that concept's application is a prescriptive, not a purely descriptive endeavor.
+Should we say "it is the same time here as on the moon" in a post-relativistic physics world?
+Ordinary use cannot give us the answer.
+In a sense, our concepts are in a constantly changing state.
+We are almost always engaging in some small amount of conceptual engineering every time we encounter a novel case.
 But don't get me wrong.
-I'm all in favor of eschewing "accounts of" something when the ordinary concepts will do just fine, as long as we acknowledge that that is also itself a theory.
+I'm all in favor of eschewing "accounts of" something when the ordinary concepts will do just fine.

 We don't know all the implications of our claims just by virtue of making or being disposed to make them.
 Additionally, we don't always know how the ordinary concepts we use hang together, or how they relate to one another.
 We can be masters of the concepts of "inference" and "belief" without ever having thought about how they relate.